 Maintains two community colleges in the Roanoke Region.
 VCCS provides workforce training and development programs in manufacturing, repair and career services.

-On-the-job training service with classroom instruction to help business meet skilled workforce needs, provided for all trades.
+Provided through the Virginia Department of Labor, this location features classroom instruction to help businesses meet skilled workforce needs and is provided for all trades.

 3013 Peters Creek Rd., Roanoke

 Build Smart Institute’s mission is to educate and train individuals to become career-ready and advance within construction industry occupations.
 With a combination of virtual learning, classroom instruction and hands-on laboratory skill practice, Build Smart Institute offers a variety of programs and training options.
 701 Gainsboro Road, Roanoke

 Provides culinary arts courses including a degree program and culinary arts career studies certificate.
 Classrooms and a laboratory are located in the facility which is part of the Roanoke Higher Education Center.
 109 North Henry Street, Roanoke